Skyshader77/Lacryma-Hydra/chapter13.typ

 laid before her eyes.
 Boys, girls, old and young were piled up for roaches and other agents of the Gatekeeper to devour.
 All of the dead were missing their head.
 No creature in the Known World only feasted on the head.

+They found Majorian's unconscious body.
+She checked his heartbeat.

+_He is alive,_ thought Nix.
+She planted a kiss on his forehead.

+Her arms hauled Majorian and his heavy armor.
+There was now the issue of finding the Emperor and returning both of them to the surface with her frail arms.
+Unless of course Spartak did not mind carrying both of them when the time came.

+"I will make your favorite treat for an entire month," said Nix.
+Spartak simply wagged its tail.

 Something slithered in the water behind her.
 It tried to practice this pretend stealth.
 Fool!
 A Magi was not an easy prey.
 Spartak growled at the newcomer.
 Nix heard a tentacle jump out of the water, lunging at her.
 She closed her eyes.